concur/developer.concur.com/api-reference/direct-connects/hotel-service.markdown

 #### Hotel cancel
 1. Read Itinerary.
 Supplier replies with Reservation response.
 2. Cancel.
-After user agrees with Cancelation policy and clicks on Cancel button.
+After user agrees with Cancellation policy and clicks on Cancel button.

 Use cases and message structure